Naitikkhandelwal1/trexmodi/README.md

             }
         });

-        // NEW: Event listener for the manual music button musicControl.addEventListener('click', toggleMusic);
+        // Listener for the manual music button musicControl.addEventListener('click', toggleMusic);